arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/waves-fleet-managment/content.md

 ## Overview

 In a production environment it is convenient to plan updates, and have control over when and which devices are updated.
-FoundriesFactory Waves is the feature for this.
+FoundriesFactory® Waves is the feature for this.
 It allows you to easily define a group of Portenta X8s and then push updates to that specific group.
+The difference between standard updates and using Waves to update, is that the Wave update will promote targets to production by double signing them, which makes the updates more manageable and controllable.
 This tutorial will show you how to define that group and how to construct a Wave that can then be pushed to a group.

 ## Goals